 Remember, trichomes contain cannabinoids and terpenes.

-Cannabinoids are essential because this is the THC, CBD, CBG, CBN, and more we are looking for.
+Cannabinoids are essential because they are the THC, CBD, CBG, CBN, and more we are looking for.

 Terpenes are important because they contain health benefits, create the plant's aroma, and help the plant protect itself from predators.